hyungmogu/ctci/README.md

 ### August 2nd, 2019
 1. Worked on the ninth of twelve projects ['Improve a Django Project'](https://github.com/hyungmogu/THPWD09-Improve-a-Django-Project) for Team Treehouse's Python Web Tech Degree
     - Added test cases for the endpoint '/menu/{id}/edit' on POST request
-    - Fixed logic in '/menu/{id}/edit' to tests outlined in tests.py
+    - Fixed logics in '/menu/{id}/edit' to tests outlined in tests.py
     - Reinforced tests in '/menu/new/' to also check for correctness in value
     - Added sign-in and sign-up page
     - Added the missing endpoint '/menu/item'